As we begin to emerge from quarantine…

 On Friday, after the workshop, I got the J&J poke.
 After hearing about a biker friend who got Covid, I became even more cautious.
-I am walking pretty well, and decided on Sunday to enter a personal 1-mile marathon, walking ten city-blocks from the bottom of Church Street in Burlington, up to the church and back.
+I was walking pretty well after getting out of the hospital, and decided on Sunday to enter a personal 1-mile marathon, walking ten city-blocks from the bottom of Church Street in Burlington, up to the church and back.

 On that note, Rickie Lee Jones reading her memoir, and occasionally giggling, or bursting into song has captured my heart.
 Made me fall stupidly in love once more.

 I started writing a book review, but it must remain a work-in-progress for a while, a coming attraction, as I still have 5 more hours to spend with her…